 What to Cook on Backpacking Stoves?

-Generally, it is more advisable to cook less complex foods that don't require a lot of time to cook.
+Generally, it is more advisable to cook less complex foods that don’t require a lot of time to cook.
 Definitely, the camping stove will enable you to cook any type of food efficiently.
 However, you still have to minimize the rate at which you cook foods that require complex cooking methods.
-You can opt for things such as sausages, bacon, pancakes, eggs, and oatmeal for breakfast, and vegetables, pasta, rice, mashed potatoes, chicken, pork for lunch and dinner.
+You can opt for things such as sausages, bacon, pancakes, eggs, and oatmeal for breakfast, and vegetables, pasta, rice, mashed potatoes, chicken, and pork for lunch and dinner.

 Which is the Best Gas for Camping Stoves?